genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/11_tooling/02_intellij-plugin.md

 ![Genesis Settings](/img/intellij-settings.png)

 :::tip
-A local PostgreSQL installation with user and password equals to `postgres` would have de **DbHost** like below
+A local PostgreSQL installation with both user and password equal to `postgres` would have a **DbHost** like this:
 ```kotlin
 DbHost="jdbc:postgresql://localhost:5432/postgres?user=postgres&password=postgres"
 ```